dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 who don't want much of anything.
 Almost every time, inability to manage one's desires is a bad thing and leads to tumultuous behavior.
 The exception is the hermit or the devout religious
-adherent: they don't desire much, but it's positive.
+adherent: they don't desire much or have a limited, rigorously justified set of desires.
 Everyone else?
 They want something from life.
 And you'll find, the more they want it, the harder they're going to work to get it.
 And if more people want some specific thing, the more competition there's going to be for it.
 In almost every industry or hobby, if you get close to the top, people are different.
 They try harder and some play dirty.
 But the trick to winning, every time, is maintaining your own desire for your goals and your dreams.
 You have to want it more.
-And you have to develop a strong motivation to do what you need to do, but what you don't want to do.
+And you have to develop a strong motivation to do what you need to do, but especially to do what you don't want to do.

 The people that work hardest and work smartest will win.
 The people who want it most will keep striving to work harder and smarter.
 You